ellaennylt/student-management-system/README.md

 * Exit

 ## Additional Information
-This was submitted as an assignment for CT119-0-M-IRP Introduction to R Programming @ APU.
+This was submitted as an assignment for CT088-0-M Programming in Python @ APU.